CodyDegraffeNiles/Cacophony/README.md

 ### Planned Features
 ----
-* Increased Styling and User Interface
-* Increased efficency in backened database queries
 * Start a dm through seraching a username and number tag.
-* Group Dm Conversations
+* Group Dms
+* Search for Servers by Name

 ### Acknoledgments
 ----